Expand (XZK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Expand Historical Price

-According to the latest data gathered on Expand live price page, the current price of Expand is 0.00774309USD.
-The circulating supply of Expand(XZK) is 397.84M XZK , giving it a market capitalization of $3.08M.
+According to the latest data gathered on Expand live price page, the current price of Expand is 0.00760063USD.
+The circulating supply of Expand(XZK) is 404.30M XZK , giving it a market capitalization of $3.08M.

 The Expand Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XZK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.